How do I transfer an Amazon EC2 instance to a different AWS account?

 I want to transfer an Amazon Elastic Compute Cloud (Amazon EC2) instance from one Amazon Web Services (AWS) account to another.
 How can I do this?

-It isn't possible to transfer existing instances between AWS accounts.
+It's not possible to transfer existing instances between AWS accounts.
 Instead, you can manually migrate an EC2 image from one AWS account to another.
 First, create an Amazon Machine Image (AMI) based on the original EC2 instance from the source account.
 Then, share the AMI with the target account, and launch a new instance based on that AMI from the target account.
-Finally, create your own copy of the AMI on the target account to use going forward.
+Finally, create your own copy of the AMI on the target account to begin using it on the different account.

 To share or migrate an EC2 image from a source account to a target account, follow these steps: